-QPC undertakes research on policy and regulatory matters outside of the formal inquiry function, to support the goal of increasing productivity, driving economic growth and improving living standards in Queensland.
+QPC undertakes research and reviews on policy and regulatory matters outside of the formal inquiry function, to support the goal of increasing productivity, driving economic growth and improving living standards in Queensland.

 Lessons from the inquiry into service delivery to Aboriginal and Torres Strait Islander communities